|

 My research integrates genomic data with ecological and behavioral information in a comparative context to understand the evolutionary consequences of life-history tradeoffs and adaptation to seasonality.
 I especially focus on effects of movement strategies, including dispersal and seasonal migration.

-I defended my PhD in the lab of Dr. Ben Winger at the University of Michigan in 2023.
-Beginning in fall 2024, I am an NSF Postdoctoral Fellow co-sponsored by Dr. Scott Edwards at Harvard University and Dr. Nathan Senner at UMass Amherst. |
+I received my PhD at the University of Michigan in 2023, advised by Dr. Ben Winger.
+Beginning in fall 2024, I am an NSF Postdoctoral Fellow co-sponsored by Dr. Scott Edwards at Harvard University and Dr. Nathan Senner at UMass Amherst.
+In August of 2026 I will start a faculty position in the Department of Evolution, Ecology, and Behavior at the University of Illinois Urbana-Champaign.
+Please contact me if you are interested in graduate or postdoctoral opportunities! |

 Many species of birds adapt to seasonality by undergoing long-distance migration.
 To succeed, they rely on the incredible ability to fly for days without stopping and navigate to precise points across the globe.
 My research is motivated by curiosity about how birds succeed at these amazing feats, and how migratory life-histories influence evolution.